hellowebbooks/hellowebapp/installation-instructions/python-mac.md

-Another thing we need installed is [virtualenv](http://www.virtualenv.org/en/latest/virtualenv.html). virtualenv allows you to set up virtual environments for all of your programming projects - essentially, bubbles which projects and their package installs from interfering with each other.
-For example, if you install Django 1.6 globally on your computer, every project will be using Django 1.6 - and when you upgrade to 1.7, you'll upgrade every project as well, potentially breaking them due to deprecated features. virtualenv keeps projects in bubbles - you can have one project on Django 1.6 and another on 1.7, and they won't interfere with eachother.
+Another thing we need installed is [virtualenv](http://www.virtualenv.org/en/latest/virtualenv.html). virtualenv allows you to set up virtual environments for all of your programming projects - essentially, a bubble which wraps around projects and their package installs, preventing them from interfering with each other.

+For example, if you install Django 1.6 globally on your computer, every project will be using Django 1.6 - and when you upgrade to 1.7, you'll upgrade every project as well, potentially breaking them due to deprecated features. virtualenv keeps projects separate - you can have one project on Django 1.6 and another on 1.7, and they won't interfere with eachother.

 We already have pip, so we'll use it to install virtualenv: